FrostSpades/snake-game/README.txt

 such as Snake, Wall, and Powerup.

 --The View is just the entry point.
 This is because the Server does not have a set GUI just the console.
 The controller is responsible for printing things to the console.
-It didn’t seem logical to create a separate View class for exclusively printing things to the console.
+It didnâ€™t seem logical to create a separate View class for exclusively printing things to the console.